Gunther Plüschow: South American explorations

 After he left the Navy, Plüschow worked at various jobs before he was hired on the sailing vessel Parma, bound for South America.
 The ship took him around Cape Horn to Valdivia, Chile; he then traveled overland across Chile to Patagonia.
 On his return to Germany, he published Segelfahrt ins Wunderland ("Voyage to Wonderland"), which earned him enough for further explorations.

 On November 27, 1927, Plüschow took the wooden two-masted cutter Feuerland to Punta Arenas, Chile.
 His engineer, Ernst Dreblow, brought his seaplane, a Heinkel HD 24 D-1313, aboard a steamer.
-By December 1928, the airplane had been fully assembled and the inaugural flight brought the first air mail from Puntas Arenas to Ushuaia, Argentina.
+By December 1928, the aircraft had been fully assembled and the inaugural flight brought the first air mail from Punta Arenas to Ushuaia, Argentina.
 In the months following, Plüschow and Dreblow were the first to explore by air the Cordillera Darwin, Cape Horn, the Southern Patagonian Ice Field, and the Torres del Paine of Patagonia.
 In 1929, Plüschow had to sell the Feuerland to obtain funds to return to Germany.
 There he published his explorations and photographs in a book, Silberkondor über Feuerland ("Silver Condor over Tierra del Fuego"), and a documentary film of the same name.
 The ship Feuerland was brought to Weddell Island and sailed between the islands of the Falkland archipelago until 2006, when she was transported back to Germany and listed as a historic cultural monument.

 In 1930 Plüschow returned to Patagonia to continue his explorations.
-There, both he and Dreblow were killed in a crash near the Brazo Rico, part of Lake Argentino, on January 28, 1931.
+There, both he and Dreblow were killed in a crash near the Brazo Rico, part of Lake Argentino, on January the 28th, 1931.